KellDatatics/Cyclistic-Case-Study/README.md

 The primary objective of this case study is to:
 1. Understand how Members and Casual customers use cyclistic bikes to design a new marketing strategy to convert Casual customers to Members
-2. Identify key insights that can inform product development and marketing strategies for Bellafit’s Leaf device.

 ## Dataset